1. Special, Independent Prosecutors.

 3. Psychological Evaluation and Cultural Competence of Officers.

-4. Evaluation and Status of Officers in OIS Cases:
+4. Evaluation & Status of Officers in OIS Cases.

 5. Compensation of Victims.

 Most citizens are surprised to learn that generally no help is provided to the victims of police brutality or their families in the event of a fatal police shooting.
 Families are typically left on their own to cope with funeral expenses, recovery of victim’s personal property and clothing, damage to their residences, official attacks on their loved one’s reputation – all in addition to coping with their grief and loss.
 They may not be eligible for victim compensation funds available to others damaged by crime.
-For example, in Texas, police officers are eligible for compensation from the crime victims program, but benefits can be denied “if the behavior of the victim contributed to the crime” – which, given the usual police version of events, is likely to be the official determination.
-(See https://www.texasattorneygeneral.gov/cvs/crime-victims-compensation-who-is-eligible.)
+For example, in Texas, police officers are eligible for compensation from the crime victims program, but benefits can be denied to residents “if the behavior of the victim contributed to the crime” – which, given the usual police version of events, is likely to be the official determination.
 Victims of crimes committed by police officers should be eligible for compensation just as other victims of crime are.
-A victim or surviving family may, of course, pursue damages in court against officers for wrongful death or injury.
+(Via Texas AG)

 6. Body Cameras for All Police Officers.